Trans 101

 tillysbridges@gmail.com

 PS – Cis folks!
 Did you try tucking/binding?
-I hope so, and I WANT TO KNOW HOW IT WENT.
+I hope so, and I want to know how it went!

 MISGENDERING AND PASSING